dogacbasaran/Multiple-Audio-Alignment/README.md

 3- fingerprinting_evaluation.py

 The baseline method requires a threshold to decide a matching/not matching decision between two sequences.
 A grid search is applied to tune the threshold for best accuracy result.
 The alignment estimation results are computed for thresholds {10 , 20 , ... , 150} with the baseline. "fingerprinting_evaluation.py" file computes accuracy for each estimation result using the "compute_accuracy.py", and prints the best accuracy and the threshold value.
-It also plots a figure with two subplots; the accuracy for each threshold, FP, FN_1 and FN_2 values for each threshold.
+It also plots a figure with two subplots; the accuracy for each threshold and precision, recall and F-measure values for each threshold.

 ## For reviewers